Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Delete a member, parameters are as follows:
+Remove a member.
+Parameters are as follows:

-Parameter |
+| Parameter |

 Type |